futoin/specs/draft/ftn8_security_concept.md

 ## 2.4.
 Stateless user authentication

-This authentication method is designed for stateless API calls with limited authorization capabilities as it is not always possible to establish secure credentials management and/or implement a statefull client.
+This authentication method is designed for stateless API calls with limited authorization capabilities as it is not always feasible to establish secure credentials management and/or implement a statefull client.

 Credentials information is sent along-side API request.